robertfoss/upsidedownternet/README.md

 # upsidedownternet
-A dockerized wifi access point with upsidedownternet functionality
+A dockerized wifi access point with upsidedownternet functionality.

 # Supported hosts
  * Ubuntu with network manager